moliver28/research-handbook/content/handbook/marketing/developer-relations/contributor-success/innovation-pitch-competition.md

 ---
 title: Innovation Pitch Competion
-description: Informations and guidelines about Innovation Pitch Competitions
+description: Information and guidelines about the Innovation Pitch Competition
 ---

 - - -